fredrikwidlund/libreactorng/README.md

 The same pattern is used for all io_uring syscalls.
 For a a playful example look at [shufflecat](example/shufflecat.c) that asyncronously opens N files, and concurrently streams from all files to stdout, one byte at the time.
 All operations are non-blocking and concurrent in the same thread.

-### Events
+### Signals

-Events are polled signals sent between actors or threads, based on the *eventfd* interface.
+Polled signals sent between actors or threads, based on the eventfd interface.

 #### Example